Resources for Residents

 - Take advantage of any oncology rotations or research experiences that may be available during your residency.

-- Some degree of academic pursuit is desirable, whether you seek an academic career or a career in practice.
+- Some degree of academic pursuit, whether you seek an academic career or a career in practice.

-- Shown a true interest or drive in a particular area.
+- A true interest or drive in a particular area.

-- Shown a tendency to pursue excellence in all areas.
+- A tendency to pursue excellence in all areas.

 It is not necessary to become a "junior oncologist" during your residency training.
 Use this time to master the specialty area and then use the fellowship to develop your skills as an oncologist.

-The ASCO Annual Meeting attracts more than 30,000 attendees and is considered the premier educational and scientific event in the oncology community.
-Visit ASCO's Virtual Meeting for links to sessions from this and other thematic (GU Cancers/GI Cancers/Breast) meetings.
-The blend of science and patient care inherent in oncology is represented here.
+- The ASCO Annual Meeting: Held annually in June, the Meeting attracts more than 35,000 attendees.
+Considered the premier educational and scientific event in the oncology community, the meeting represents the blend of science and patient care inherent to oncology.
+Visit ASCO's Virtual Meeting for links to sessions from this and other thematic meetings (e.g., GU Cancers/GI Cancers/Survivorship).